TheHive-Project/TheHiveDocs/FAQ.md

 ## General
 ### I Would Like to Contribute or Request a New Analyzer
-Analyzers are no longer bundled with TheHive.
-Since the release of Buckfast (TheHive 2.10), the analysis engine has been released as a separate product called [Cortex](https://github.com/TheHive-Project/Cortex).
 If you'd like to develop or ask for an analyzer that will help you get the most out of TheHive, please open a [feature request](https://github.com/TheHive-Project/Cortex-Analyzers/issues/new) first.
 This will give us a chance to validate the use cases and avoid having multiple persons working on the same analyzer.

 Once validated, you can either develop your analyzer or wait for TheHive Project or a contributor to undertake the task and if everything is alright, we will schedule its addition to a future Cortex release.

+For a head start on analyzer development, please read the [corresponding page](https://github.com/TheHive-Project/CortexDocs/blob/master/api/how-to-create-an-analyzer.md) on the CortexDocs repository.

 # Miscellaneous Questions